SEO & Plumbing / Sewer Industry

 Excellent.
 Very, very good.
-And so then messaging, you know, how do you position Nick’s plumbing, like why does somebody choose you guys were versus the competition?
+And so then messaging, you know, how do you position Nick’s plumbing and Air Conditioning, like why does somebody choose you guys were versus the competition?
 How do you, I guess, how you message that on your tv ads and radio ads and your Internet marketing?

 That’s a great question, Josh.
 I mean in Houston there literally is a plumbing company that’s popped up on every corner now, but let’s call them plumbing companies, right?
 I’m either one man shops or two man shops and the city and state are not doing anything about that are cracking down on anything around that.
 So what that has done is it just keep slicing our pie, making it more and more difficult to be able to reach individuals with a message and a message where they’re going to want to call you.
 Um, I think that question is a constant challenge.
 You know, our messaging is, hey, we’re here for you right when you need us.
 We are on the way and we will serve as you saying that, um, we always do what we say we’re going to do and I really feel like if we keep doing those processes, we’re gonna eventually and we’ll.
 And we’ll win.
 But the challenge these days is it, it’s basically like attorneys, you know, an attorney now is on every street corner and now it’s become the same.
 So how do you differentiate yourself from that guy on the corner that’s across the street?
 It’s, it’s been a challenge.
 It has.
 And all I can say is, is it’s keeping a consistent message that I’ve tried to keep that were on the way and we consistently do the right things eventually should produce winning.